popsim-consortium/manuscript/response-to-reviewers.md

 > "Adding further maps to the library is trivial" - discuss - since the audience for this is the broader pop-gen community, perhaps pointing them to the detailed development environment on readthedocs would be helpful.
 >
 > Fig S6: The figure captions/labels are acronyms, which aren't explained.
 Would help readers to understand what this plot is estimating.
+We added a sentence to the caption better explaining this figure.

 >

 # Reviewer #3